QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 ### Executing Schedule

 Schedules execution means that a component (e.g., device) undertakes an action (e.g., allocates and deallocates resources) at specified time points.
-When a schedule's execution affects the network topology, the addition and deletion of the topology need to be considered carefully.
+The schedule executor should fully understand the consequences of the schedule execution.
+For example, when a schedule's execution affects the network topology, the addition and deletion of the topology need to be considered carefully.

 There is very little reaction that a network should do in response to a topological addition.